-"You speak truth, Bryan Martin.
+"You speak the truth, Bryan Martin.
 But how am I to know the girl?"

-"You will have to search her.
-When you see her, you will know'.
+"You will have to search for her.
+When you see her, you will know.”

-'Thank you', said the rich man. "please take this money for explaininy dream to me.'
+“Thank you”, said the rich man.
+"Please take this money for explaining dream to me.”

 Bryan Martin bowed and left the room.